pythagoreantree/Drones/README.md

 ___

 All the instructions above are made for initial launch of the application (from scratch).
-If you need to dive deeper and start/stop the application, you should have some knowledge in maven, docker or kubernetes.
+If you need to dive deeper and start/stop the application, you should have some knowledge in maven, docker and/or kubernetes.

 If you have any questions, contact me in Skype or Telegram: @pythagoreantree